ericmwalk/weblog.lol/weblog/2012/08/2012-08-14_everything-is-a.md

 ---
-title: "Everything is a Remix"
 publish: "true"
 date: 2012-08-14 21:33:00
 tags: video
 url: https://ericmwalk.blog/2012/08/14/everything-is-a.html
 ---

+# Everything is a Remix

 I stumbled upon Kirby Ferguson because of the TED Talk video that was posted a few days ago.
 I would encourage you to watch the video as it really starts to make you think about copyright laws.
 One of my favorite quotes is "Everything is a Remix, until you are the one getting remixed."